Roco-scientist/NGS-Barcode-Count/README.md

 </ul>

 ### Output files
-Each sample name will get a file in the default format of year-month-day_<sample_name>_counts.csv in the following format (for 3 building blocks):
+Each sample name will get a file in the default format of year-month-day_<sample_name>_counts.csv in the following format (for 3 counted barcodes):
 <table>
 <tr>
 <th>Barcode_1</th>